OE-FET/customxepr/README.md

 ![CustomXepr structure](/screenshots/CustomXepr_structure.png)

 ## Installation
-Install the Keithle2600 and MercuryiTC drivers first, then install CustomXepr by running
+Make sure that you have PyQt or PySide installed on your system (all other dependencies will be installed automaticaly).
+Then install CustomXepr by running
 ```
 $ pip install git+https://github.com/OE-FET/customxepr
 ```